deckeraa/pouchdb-fx/README.md

 pouchdb-fx is a middleware effects library used to hook up PouchDB to re-frame.

+Here's a [code walkthrough](https://youtu.be/Zw9LXApdyXg) of how to use this to make a simple offline-first application with built-in sync.

 ## Basic Usage

 Add the following dependency to your project.clj: